dzufferey/resync_oopsla20_artifact/README.md

 205 value/sec, 51.30 Mbps, latency min 86151 us max 608868 us avg 401983 us
 ```
 Let the client run for a while, collect the `Mbps` values and average them.
-Notive that the script output `Mbps` not `MB/s`  (bits not bytes).
+Notice that the script output `Mbps` not `MB/s`  (bits not bytes).
 To obtain the final throughput, the value in `Mbps` needs to be divided by 8.

 __Options.__
 The script `run_client.sh` runs the client making requests of 32KB (option `-v 32768`) with 100 outstanding requests (option `-o 100`).
 The large request size matches the batching used by other tools.
 The number of outstanding request allow libpaxos3 to use bandwidth more efficiently.
-Varing these options can increase or decrease the system throughput.
+Varying these options can increase or decrease the system throughput.

 #### etcd